Self-funded health care: Stop loss insurance

-Many employers seek to mitigate the financial risk of self funding claims under the plan by purchasing stop loss insurance from an insurance carrier.
-These policies typically provide for risk retention limitations both on a specific claim and aggregate claims basis.
-An important aspect of self funded group health plans lies in the requirement that the employer remain liable for funding of plan claims regardless of the purchase of stop loss insurance.
+Many employers seek to mitigate the financial risk of self-funding claims under the plan by purchasing stop-loss insurance from an insurance carrier.
+These policies typically provide for risk retention limitations on both a specific claim and aggregate claims basis.
+An important aspect of self-funded group health plans lies in the requirement that the employer remain liable for funding of plan claims regardless of the purchase of stop-loss insurance.
 What this means, in turn, is a fund or company's own bank account creates a pool of their employees and is managed & distributed to claim payouts.
 In other words, only the employer has a contractual relationship with plan participants and beneficiaries.
-The stop loss policy runs solely between the employer and the stop loss carrier and creates no direct liability to those individuals covered under the plan.
-This feature provides the critical distinction between fully insured plans (subject to State law insurance regulations) and self funded health plans which, under the provisions of Section 514 of ERISA, are exempt from state insurance regulations.
+The stop-loss policy runs solely between the employer and the stop-loss carrier and creates no direct liability to those individuals covered under the plan.
+This feature provides the critical distinction between fully insured plans (subject to state law insurance regulations) and self-funded health plans, which, under the provisions of Section 514 of ERISA, are exempt from state insurance regulations.

-Stop-loss policies are instrumental in establishing a "worst-case scenario", or aggregate for any given year.
+Stop-loss policies are instrumental in establishing a "worst-case scenario," or aggregate, for any given year.
 The aggregate stop-loss helps establish a finite number that can be compared to a plan's guaranteed fully insured cost.
 If the aggregate cost does not exceed the plans' fully insured guaranteed cost, self-funding may be a viable option.
-Another way to look at aggregate insurance is an umbrella policy that caps a company's liability within a specified time period.
+Another way to look at aggregate insurance is as an umbrella policy that caps a company's liability within a specified time period.